-Watercress is an aquatic perennial herb found in abundance alongside slow running water ways and nearby natural springs.
-This peppery flavored greens has been in cultivation since ancient times for its food and medicinal uses in East-Asia, Central Asia, Europe, and Americas.
+Watercress is an aquatic perennial herb found in abundance alongside slow-running waterways and nearby natural springs.
+The pepper-flavored greens have been in cultivation since ancient times for their food and medicinal values in the South-East and Central Asia, Europe, and the Americas.

 Peppery and tangy flavored cress is a storehouse of many natural phytonutrients like isothiocyanates that have health promotional and disease prevention properties.

 Cress is one of the very low-calorie green leafy vegetables (only 11 calories per 100 g raw leaves) and contains negligible amounts of fats.
 For the same reasons, these greens often recommended in the cholesterol controlling and weight reduction programs for their overall antioxidant, low-calorific and low-fat properties.